matter-labs/zksync-era/docs/specs/zk_chains/shared_bridge.md

 ### Common Standards and Upgrades

-In this initial phase, Hyperchains have to follow some common standards, so that they can trust each other.
+In this initial phase, ZK Chains have to follow some common standards, so that they can trust each other.
 This means all chains start out with the same empty state, they have the same VM implementations and proof systems, asset contracts can trust each on different chains, and the chains are upgraded together.
 We elaborate on the shared upgrade mechanism here.